Skip to content

 Key takeaways

-• Tenants' liability insurance gives cover for accidental damage to the landlord’s property
+• Tenants’ liability insurance can cover accidental damage to your landlord’s property, fixtures and fittings

 Friends eating pizza at home